Utah Administrative Code

 (4) An employee is required to be at work on time.
 An employee who is late, regardless of the reason including inclement weather, shall, with management approval, make up the lost time by using accrued leave, leave without pay or adjusting their work schedule.

 (5) An employee's time worked shall be calculated in increments of 15 minutes.
 This rule incorporates by reference 29 CFR 785.48 (2012) for rounding practices when calculating time worked.

 (1) Telecommuting is an agency option, not a universal employee benefit.
 Agencies utilizing a telecommuting program shall:

 (b) enter into a written contract with each participating employee to specify conditions, such as use of state or personal equipment, protecting confidential information, and results such as identifiable benefits to the state and how customer needs are being met;

 (c) not allow participating employees to violate overtime rules;

 (d) not compensate for normal commute time; and

 (e) document telecommuting authorization in the Utah Performance Management system.

-(1) Each full time work day shall include a minimum of 30 minutes noncompensated lunch period, unless otherwise authorized by management.
+(1) Each full time work day may include a minimum of 30 minutes noncompensated lunch period, at the discretion of agency management.